-Problem Sets: There will be 5 problem sets due throughout the term.
+Problem Sets: There will be 8 problem sets due throughout the term.
 Problem sets will be submitted through Gradescope.
-Your grade on these problem sets will be based 75% on completion with high effort, which means substantively attempting every problem.
-The remaining 25% of problem set grades will be based on grading of one question I choose at random for correctness.
-The same problem will be chosen for all students.
 Problem sets will provide you with opportunities to work through more in-depth problems, practice your math and graphing skills on paper, and develop an ability to communicate economic thinking and analysis.
 You should think of these assignments as practice for the short-answer portion of your exams.
 You must submit your own problem sets, but collaboration with other students is allowed.
 Word-for-word copying answers from others, or from online sources, is not allowed.
+At the end of the semester, your lowest problem set grade will be dropped